 If additional private sessions with Connie are requested, additional fees will apply.

 Optional: Once a week private prompt writing sessions for The Novel: The Road to Completion participants.
 These sessions last one-hour and must have at least two participants.
 Wednesday evenings at 6 p.m.
 CST (time may be adjusted by the group if a change is desired).
 Fee: $25.

-Participants will turn in their 10-page manuscripts for evaluation two-weeks prior to their scheduled workshop dates.
+Participants will turn in their 10-page manuscripts for evaluation one-week prior to their scheduled workshop dates.

-APPLICATION DEADLINE FOR FALL TERM: July 17, 2017, midnight, Central Standard Time.
+APPLICATION DEADLINE FOR WINTER TERM: October 1, 2017, midnight, Central Standard Time.

 APPLICATION INSTRUCTIONS: Email five pages of a novel-in-progress or a two-to-three page proposal for a novel-in-progress to email@example.com by the above stated deadline.

 TUITION INSTRUCTIONS: Nonrefundable $200 deposit due by January 8, 2018

 Balance of $760 due by February 8, 2018.
 Payment instructions sent upon acceptance into course.